nitlev/train-qlearning/README.md

 This is a toy reinforcement learning project.
-The goal is to automate the breaking process of a train, without any prior knowledge of how a train should break in order to reach a particular point in space (on a linear axis)
+The goal is to automate the braking process of a train, without any prior knowledge of how a train should brake in order to reach a particular point in space (on a linear axis)

 # Training